At the end of second grade or beginning of 3rd grade, it’s usually time to start introducing multiplication!

 Introducing Multiplication Activities

 When introducing multiplication, it’s important to focus on arrays, equal groups, and repeated addition.
 It is essential that you pull out manipulatives to help model what multiplication looks like in real life.
-Just like I did with the Froot Loop arrays, students need to see the equal groups!
+Just like I did with the Froot Loop arrays, students need to see equal groups!

 You can get creative with the different items you use for modeling multiplication.
 I like to use something different every few lessons just to switch it up, and the kids love it!